 Society volunteers have transcribed many of Berkshire's parish registers, monumental inscriptions and other records but there is more to do.
 Why not join in and help to make even more Berkshire records readily accessible to others?

-The current requirement is for volunteers able to check index entries and transcriptions against the original records - something that is essential for quality outputs.
+The current requirement is for volunteers able to check transcriptions against the original records - something that is essential for quality outputs.
 This vital work can only be done at Reading - at Berkshire Record Office, where the original records of the pre-1974 county can be found and accessed - and requires a preparedness and the means to make regular visits to Reading to do it.

 If you cannot get to Reading, volunteers are needed to read, transcribe or check monumental inscriptions in all parts of the pre-1974 county; some of this can be done in your own home, at your own pace.

 With extra pairs of hands, more could be achieved - even faster.